WSWUP/cloud-free-scene-counts/README.md

 ## Download Landsat Bulk Metadata CSV files

 The starting point for generating monthly cloud free scene counts is to obtain the full Landsat metadata CSV files.
 These files are updated each day (Landsat 7 and 8), but for generating historical scene counts it is generally only necessary to download them once.
-The CSV files can be downloaded by running the provided python script "metadata_csv_download.py" or manually from the [Landsat Metadata Site](https://landsat.usgs.gov/download-entire-collection-metadata).
+The CSV files can be downloaded by running the "metadata_csv_download.py" script or downloaded manually from the [Landsat Metadata Site](https://landsat.usgs.gov/download-entire-collection-metadata).

 ```
 python metadata_csv_download.py